 The School has a fantastic alumnus network.
 I’ve been in regular contact with ex-students who have been really helpful for career advice.
 In particular, I’ve spoke to a lot of ex-students giving me advice on the finance/banking side of tech.

 What are your future career goals and how have they been realised since being at Imperial?

-My future career goals really took form at imperial.
+My future career goals really took form at Imperial.
 I knew that I want to be associated with technology on the banking/finance side.
-I’ve been thus looking to work in either VC or at an Investment Bank focussing on technology firms.
+I’ve been thus looking to work in either VC or at an Investment Bank focusing on technology firms.
 I recently received an offer from FirstCapital, a really exciting investment bank that assist tech firms with M&A and growth capital.